 In the following states, the dollar amount of your award would be reduced by your percentage of fault, with no limits:

-The following states have a very harsh rule on shared fault.
+The following states have a harsh rule on shared fault.
 You cannot win any damages if you are found to be even 1% at fault.
 If the evidence shows that your own carelessness contributed to your injuries, you cannot win an award in a lawsuit, so your estimated settlement value is nearly zero.

 Learn more about shared blame and comparative/contributory fault in personal injury cases.